 Whether that captures your imagination or not, there are investment implications with AI that you can’t afford to ignore.
 According to a recent survey, 67% of U.S. organizations plan to increase their spending on data and AI.
 A whopping 95% of organizations are increasing their investments as a percentage of revenue.
 And 97% of executives say AI will be transformative to their company and industry.

-The AI market in the U.S. is expected to grow from $86.9 billion in 2022 to $407 billion by 2030.
-Global estimates for the industry have it around $500 billion in 2022, growing to over $2 trillion by 2030.
-Estimates vary of course, but I haven’t seen any estimates with less than 20% annual growth until 2030.
-Research firm Grand View Research estimates the AI market will grow by a staggering 37.3% per year from 2023 to 2030.
-Another study estimates that the AI industry value will grow by 13 times over the next seven years.
+Estimates vary, of course, but I haven’t seen any estimates with less than 20% annual growth until 2030.
+Research firm Grand View Research estimates the AI market will grow by a staggering 31.5% per year from 2025 to 2033.

 Businesses can’t ignore the tremendous efficiency and cost-saving advantages possible with AI.
 Technology moves fast, and companies can’t afford to be left behind.
 It’s now a matter of survival.
 A mad scramble to adopt AI has commenced, and demand for companies that provide AI products and services is exploding.